+Self-care is something that’s so necessary to improve and maintain our wellbeing, yet we never actually learned what it may look like or how to practice it.
 We weren’t forced to take a mandatory Self-Care 101 class in high school.
 There wasn’t a class dedicated to it in college either.
-And our parents never sat us down and had “the talk” about how to find inner peace and genuine comfort in being alone so we don’t need anyone else to take care of us.
+And I’m willing to bet that most of our parents never sat us down and had “the talk” about how to find inner peace and genuine comfort in being alone so we don’t need anyone else to take care of us.

 So how are we supposed to take a step back and achieve a calm state of mind in a world where everything is constantly chaotic?
 How can we learn to slow down from the stress of our everyday lives and set the time aside to kick back and relax?
 How on earth do we stop focusing on other people and start to cater to our own needs for once in our lives?